Logmanager documentation

 • Change the IP address according to your requirements using the chapter IP addresses.

-• Now re-set IP address of your PC so you can access the web administration of the Logmanager server again.
+• Now re-set the IP address of your PC so you can access the web administration of the Logmanager server again.

 • Put a new IP address of your Logmanager server into your browser and log in again.